KarloDP/webdev_prescription_admin/README.md

 if running locally:
 localhost:8080

-if hosts file is configured on both machines: webdev-prescription.bytebusters/
+if hosts file is configured on both machines access the admin site from: webdev-prescription.bytebusters:8080